csuwildcat/csuwildcat.github.io/src/pages/about.md

 ## What Drives Me

 I'm passionate about creating technology that puts users in control of their own data and digital identity.
 My work in decentralized systems stems from a belief that the internet should be more open, interoperable, and user-centric.
-Whether it's through Web standards, blockchain technologies, or developer tools, I'm always looking for ways to make the web better for everyone.
+Whether it's through Web standards, Bitcoin-related development, or developer tools, I'm always looking for ways to make the web better for everyone.

 ## Current Focus